Metroid: 1991–2002: Sequels and first hiatus

-Metroid II: Return of Samus was released for the Game Boy in 1991 in North America and in 1992 in Japan and Europe.
-It further established Samus' visual design, with the bulky Varia Suit upgrade and different arm cannons.
+Metroid II: Return of Samus was released for the handheld Game Boy console in 1991 in North America and in 1992 in Japan and Europe.
+It further established Samus Aran's visual design, with the bulky Varia Suit upgrade and different arm cannons.

 As R&D1 were committed to making another game, Nintendo brought in Intelligent Systems to develop Super Metroid for the 16-bit Super Nintendo Entertainment System (SNES).
 Development began in late 1991.
 Released in 1994, Super Metroid drastically expanded the Metroid formula, with numerous new power-ups and a richer story.
 It received acclaim and is considered one of the best SNES games.
 It was directed by Yoshio Sakamoto, the character designer for the first Metroid; Sakamoto has directed or produced most of the 2D Metroid games since.

 After Super Metroid, no new Metroid games were released for eight years.
 Nintendo could not generate firm ideas for a Metroid for their new console, the Nintendo 64.
 Sakamoto said he could not imagine how the Nintendo 64 controller could be used to move Samus.
 An unidentified company declined an offer from Nintendo to develop a Metroid game for the Nintendo 64, as they were not confident they could create a successor to Super Metroid.
 The Virtual Boy game Galactic Pinball (1995) featured a segment in which the player controls Samus' gunship, and Samus was a playable character in the Nintendo 64 fighting game Super Smash Bros.
 (1999).